aleksander-saz/DS-Projects/Project_14/README.md

-# Project 13 - Prediction of the star temperature
+# Project 14 - Prediction of the accident possibility for carsharing company

-Astronomy company would like to define the temperature on the surface of the newly spotted stars.
-For that purpose it's required to predict the star temperature using maching learning and based on the previos data from the database of the stars.
+Carsharing company would like to develop system for the evaluation of the risk of accident for the selected route.
+As risk company understands is possibility of accident with any damage to the vehicle.
+The system has to evaluate the risk level just after the booking of the car by client.
+Current task for the company is to understand is it possible to predict the possibility of accident based on the historical data of one of the regions where company operated.

 ## The main tasks for the project are following:
-1) import and prepare data;
+1) connect to database and load the data;
+2) overview the data;
-2) perform the exploratory analysis;
+3) perform the statistical analysis:
-3) rescale the data, and split it on train and test samples;
-4) build neural networks;
+- analyse the statistic of accidents per month;
-- decalre the function for training and prediction;
+- prepare the list of tasks for work team (6 pcs);
+- solve two of them (the tasks answer has to include query, graph and conclusion);
+4) Train the models of evaluation of drivers risk (risk to be the causer of accident):
+- select features which has affect on the accident;
-- plot the comparison chart of actual and predicted star temperature;
+- perform the statistical analysis of such features;
-5) perfom the network tuning (using dropout, optimisers, qunatity of layers, activation functions);
-6) Compare and select most suitable model for the star temperature prediction.

-The score of best model shall be 4500 or less.

-Background Information:
-- Average Luminosity of Sun) =3.828,10
-- Average Radius of Sun)  =6.9551,10
+- if necessary apply rescaling and encoding;
+5) Select the best model and test it;
+6) Perform the analysis of importance of features that has impact on accident probability;
+7) Propose the tools for reduction of driver's risk to be in accident.

-Provided data includes one dataset - data_stars.csv.
+Provided data includes three datasets - collisions, parties and vehicles .

 ## Datasets description:

-Data set has 240 rows and 6 columns:
+Data set collisions has 1400000 rows and 20 columns:

-Features:
-- relative luminosuty L/Lo  - star luminosity compare to Sun luminosity;
+- case_id - table key (unique value);
+- county_city_location - index of region;
+- county_location - region name;
-- relative radius R/Ro - star raius compare to radius of Sun;
+- distance - distance to closest city;
+- direction - south/west/north/east;
+- intersection  -  category was it accident on crossroad or not;
+- weather_1  - type of weather : clear, cloudy, etc;
-- Absolute star magnitude Mv - physical value, describing the star shining;
+- location_type  - type of the road;
-- Star color (white, red, blue, yellow, yellow-orange , etc.).
-Star color determined during spectral analysis.
-- Star type.
-Number, correspondant to type:
-    - 0 brown dwarf;
-    - 1 red dwarf;
-    - 2 white dwarf;
-    - 3 Main sequence star;
+- collision_damage  - type of vehicle damage: sratch, fatal, etc;
+- party_count  - quantity of parties;
+- primary_collision_factor - reason of accident;
+- pcf_violation_category - type of violation if applicable;
-    - 4 supergiant;
+- type_of_collision;
-    - 5 hypergiant;
+- motor_vehicle_involved_with;

-Target
-- Absolute temperature T(K) - temperature on the star's surface (Kelvin).
+- road_surface - road surface condition: dry, wet, etc;
+- road_condition_1 - type of road sorface it self;
+- lighting  - type of lighting in accident time;
+- control_device;
+- collision_date;
+- collision_time;

+Data set parties has 2752408 rows and 9 columns:
+- id - table key (unique value);
+- case_id;
+- party_number;
+- party_type - car/road sign, road bumper, etc;
+- at_fault  - 0/1  shows who's fault of accident (if 1 - the party is causer of accident)
+- insurance_premium - abssence/presence of premioum insurace;
+- party_sobriety  - type of sobriety of party
+- party_drug_physical  - drug test of party
+- cellphone_in_use - was party using the phone or not;

+Data set vehicles has 1021234 rows and 6 columns:
+- id - table key (unique value);
+- case_id
+- party_number;
+- vehicle_type ;
+- vehicle_transmission ;
+- vehicle_age;